LukasPietzschmann/telescope-tabs/README.md

 :lua require('telescope-tabs').list_tabs()
 ```

 You can press `C-d` on any Item in the picker to close the tab (respectively all windows in it).
+To change the keybinding, look at [configure](https://github.com/LukasPietzschmann/telescope-tabs#configure).

 ## Installation
 Install with your favorite Neovim package manager.